Esports Psychology

 “Twenty years from now, you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sail.
 Explore.
 Dream.
 Discover.”

-Comment: This is such a great quote.
-In sport, worrying about what others (teammates, coaches) think of you is so common.
-Yet, it happens so much less than we realise.
-Furthermore, this has been confirmed via a number of lab experiments.
+Comment: This is a great quote.
+In sports, worrying about what others (teammates, coaches) think of you is common.
+Yet, it happens much less than we realise.
+Furthermore, this has been confirmed via some lab experiments.

 Sport Psychology Quotes By Psychologists